grabbeh/nginx-config/README.md

 # nginx-config

 This is just a place to track the nginx config I use on my VPS.
+It means I don't have to fiddle with using nano on the command line.
 Nothing special!